-Canton is a decidedly white-collar town, with fully 87.85% of the workforce employed in white-collar jobs, well above the national average.
+Canton is a decidedly white-collar town, with fully 86.45% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Canton is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Canton who work in management occupations (15.83%), office and administrative support (11.25%), and sales jobs (9.20%).
+There are especially a lot of people living in Canton who work in management occupations (15.24%), office and administrative support (10.89%), and business and financial occupations (9.72%).

 Also of interest is that Canton has more people living here who work in computers and math than 95% of the places in the US.

+Canton is a somewhat ethnically-diverse town.
 The people who call Canton home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Canton residents report their race to be White, followed by Asian.
-Important ancestries of people in Canton include Irish, German, English, and Polish.
+The greatest number of Canton residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Canton include Irish, Italian, English, German, and French.

 The most common language spoken in Canton is English.
 Other important languages spoken here include Spanish and Italian.